joannakl/cs102/projects/project2.markdown

 entries from the data set whose names contain `Mianus` and that are located in New York state (NY).

-In the fourth case, `name Mianus  class reservoir state NY`, the program should display the entries from the data set whose names contain `Mianus` , whose class contains the work `reservoir` and that are located in New York state (NY).
+In the fourth and fifth cases, `name Mianus state NY class reservoir NY`  or `name Mianus  class reservoir state NY`, the program should display the entries from the data set whose names contain `Mianus` , whose class contains the work `reservoir` and that are located in New York state (NY).